Edward Albert Gibbs

 Edward Albert Gibbs, (1 April 1903 – 22 July 1982) was an officer in the Royal Navy who commanded anti-submarine destroyers in the Second World War.
-He was the first person to receive the Distinguished Service Order (DSO) four times in the Second World War.
+He was the first person to be appointed a Companion of the Distinguished Service Order (DSO) with three bars four times in the Second World War.

 Career

 Gibbs joined the Royal Navy in 1923.
 He was a commander at the outbreak of war in 1939.
 He commanded the destroyer from July 1939 to November 1940 and then the destroyer from January 1942 to November 1943.
 Gibbs was promoted to the rank of captain in December 1946 and retired from the Royal Navy in February 1949.

 HMS Fortune

 HMS Fortune helped sink with depth charges west of Scotland in September 1939.
 Gibbs was awarded the DSO in December 1939.